About the Holiday Partnership

 All of this comes together in mid-December.
-Volunteers collect the food, toys, gifts, and clothing from drop locations and gather at Carey Foster Hall.
+Volunteers collect the food, toys, gifts, and clothing from drop locations and gather everything at our distribut.
 They begin the process of sorting by family, verifying that the gifts fit the requests, and filling the food boxes.
-Food boxes and gifts are distributed to recipients shortly thereafter.
+Distribution takes place on December 20-21, 2023.

 Thank you to Crook County and the staff at the Fairgrounds for supporting Holiday Partnership and

 for the use of Carey Foster Hall, and to the OSU Extension Office for use of the Clover Club building.

 For all the Volunteers, who are far too many to list by name, we appreciate every hour of your time!

 To the Businesses that host boxes and trees, encourage clients and customers to give,